On Veterans’ Day this year, Jessica Dudley will think a lot about someone she’s never met. An Army Veteran she’d searched for her whole life.

 She messaged Lisa sharing her story with her, asking if she was related to a man named “Lee.”
 Lisa thought she meant the last name of “Lee” and she didn’t know anyone in her family with that last name.
 She wished Jessica the best and their messages stopped there.

-But about a year later Lisa re-read Jessica’s message.
-It was clear they were closely related and so she talked to her mom telling her she didn’t know how to help since there was no one in the family with the name “Lee.”
-Her mom said they didn’t have anyone with that as a last name but one of her uncles’ first names was Lee.
+However, about a year later, Lisa reread Jessica’s message.
+It was clear they were closely related, and so she talked to her mom, telling her she didn’t know how to help since there was no one in the family with the name “Lee.”
+Her mom said they didn’t have anyone with that as a last name, but one of her uncles’ first names was Lee.

 More importantly, Jessica learned about her father.
 He had no other children.
 He’d served four combat tours of duty in Vietnam, as well as in the Dominican Republic and Grenada.
-He’d risen to the highest enlisted ranks as a sergeant major, in the infantry, and served in the 82nd Airborne.
-He’d been awarded a silver star, bronze star, with ‘V’ and oak leaf, a recognition for the medals received in combat for valor and heroism.
-He received a purple heart for being wounded in combat.
-And he had a meritorious service medal, also in recognition of his time in combat.
+He’d risen to the highest enlisted ranks as a sergeant major in the infantry and served in the 82nd Airborne.
+He’d been awarded a silver and bronze star with ‘V’ and oak leaf, a recognition for the medals received in combat for valor and heroism.
+He received a Purple Heart for being wounded in combat.
+He also had a meritorious service medal for his time in combat.
 Jessica’s mother had met him after he’d been shot in the leg, hence the brace.
-Duty and service were important to him and he told his family that he’d never married because he didn’t want to burden a wife with that kind of life.
-Even when he retired after 30 years of service he taught ROTC first at a college in Oklahoma and then at a high school in North Carolina.
+Duty and service were essential to him, and he told his family that he’d never married because he didn’t want to burden a wife with that kind of life.
+Even when he retired after 30 years of service, he taught ROTC first at a college in Oklahoma and then at a high school in North Carolina.

-She was sad that he’d died before she could meet him, but learning all this about her father gave her a sense of pride, and of belonging.
+She was sad that he’d died before she could meet him, but learning all this about her father gave her a sense of pride and belonging.
 She changed her last name to “Dudley.”
-And even though it was during the pandemic, she drove from her home in Connecticut to Fort Bragg, North Carolina where her father is buried.
-She found his gravestone and ran her fingers over the inscription, his name, rank, and dates of birth and death.
-She placed flowers there and at the grave of one of the friends, a fellow soldier with whom he served.
-She opened a bottle of his favorite cognac and poured out a bit on each grave.
+And even though it was during the pandemic, she drove from her home in Connecticut to Fort Bragg, North Carolina, where her father is buried.
+She found his gravestone and ran her fingers over the inscription, name, rank, and birth and death dates.
+She placed flowers there and at the grave of one of her friends, a fellow soldier with whom he served.
+She opened a bottle of his favorite cognac and poured a bit on each grave.

 “I’d waited so long to find him, so the least I could do was go to his grave,” Jessica said.
 “I’m very proud of my father even though I didn’t ever meet him.”

-Jessica has been able to meet her cousins and now plans to move to the West Coast to be closer to them.
+Jessica has met her cousins and plans to move to the West Coast to be closer to them.

 “I feel so complete,” she said.
 “I feel I’m home.
 I feel like I belong.”